Markets tumble on growing tariffs rift between US, China

-But as markets in the U.S., Asia and Europe tumbled, the White House offered no further details or explanation of Trump’s intentions.
+Trump answered a new round of trade sanctions from China by promising a still-secret response, joking about the market plunge and saying he had “hereby ordered” American companies to look for alternatives to operating there.

-Instead, the president tweeted that he would be “responding to China’s Tariffs this afternoon.”
+The president’s comments, following news Friday that China would slap new tariffs on $75 billion in U.S. products, deepened a conflict over trade and technology that threatens to tip a weakening global economy into recession.
+The White House offered no further details or explanation of Trump’s intentions.

-“This is a GREAT opportunity for the United States” he wrote.
+“This is a GREAT opportunity for the United States” Trump insisted in a tweet.

-The rising tensions between the world’s two biggest economies unnerved investors already on edge about the deteriorating world economy.
-By early afternoon Friday, the Dow Jones Industrial Average has dropped more than 485 points.
+The rising tensions between the world’s two biggest economies unnerved investors already on edge, as leaders of the Group of 7 major economies prepare to meet in France this weekend.
+The Dow Jones Industrial Average dropped 623 points Friday as companies and business groups large and small joined in a chorus of opposition.

 “There doesn’t seem to be a floor under the spiraling down of the relationship, and world markets are reacting negatively to a business climate beset by uncertainty and risk,” said Douglas Barry, spokesman for the U.S.-China Business Council.
 “It’s unclear what the strategy is or if there is a strategy.”